jasmineesteban/Portfolio/README.md

 [@jsmn_stbn](https://www.twitter.com/jsmn_stbn)

-## Github repo
+## Github repository

-This is the [link](https://github.com/Ksound22/developer-portfolio) to the Github repo of the project
+This is the [link](https://jasmineesteban.github.io/Portfolio/) to the Github repository of the project.

-## Sample Website

-A live demo is already available via this [link](https://eager-williams-af0d00.netlify.app/?)

 ## Tech Stack